Victor-Nyagudi/faq-accordion-card/README.md

 about having multiple images, but now that I know you can also style them separately, I'm a little more confident about using background images.

+After submitting my solution and getting some feedback, I learned some more about accessibility in terms of properties such as `aria-expanded`, `aria-hidden`, and setting the `alt` attribute to an empty value for decorative images.

+Alternatively, to avoid having to manipulate the `aria-expanded` value via JavaScript in accordions when the button is clicked, you can use the `<details>` element that comes with this type of functionality and is kind of better suited for accordions.

+I opted to stick to using a button because the amount of styling required was less.

+Also, using `height: 100vh` is not the best for the `<body>` tag since this doesn't allow the content room to expand if it needs to.
+This can be seen when you view the page on different screen sizez, particularly phones or tablets in landscape mode.

+A better way is to use `min-height: 100vh` that allows for expansion.

 ### Continued development

 I gave myself a window for when this challenge should've been completed I overshot a little bit.
 Most of it is due to the fact that this is the first accordion I've made, so some reading was necessary.